CarlbertCannon/CarlbertCannon.github.io/README.md

 I really enjoyed the process of becoming a Software Engineer.
 It was challeging at times but very rewarding overall.
 I must say I enjoy creating websites, working with applications and solving by way of debugging.
-Take a glance at some of my work throughout my time with <a href="#work">TrueCoders.
+Take a glance at some of my work throughout my time with TrueCoders.

  Work